Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 ### Manipulating file contents

-Some commands enable you to maniuplate and subset files based on specific paramters.
+Some commands enable you to manipulate and subset files based on specific parameters.
 One useful example is the `cut` command, which allows you to 'cut' a file based on the options you select, such as the `-f` option, which corresponds to fields (columns).
 We could use `cut` to obtain read counts for only the first 5 samples in `all_counts.txt`.
 ```bash
 # Look at only the counts from the first four samples
 cut -f 1,2,3,4,5 all_counts.txt